MorimasaAketa/ofxBleSensorTag/README.md

 ## How to use

-1. Generate Project with oF Project Generator, adding including this Addon.
+1. Generate Project with oF Project Generator, including this Addon.
-2. Add CoreBluetooth.framework to the XCode Project.
+2. Add CoreBluetooth.framework to your XCode Project.
 3. Define your SensorTag's identifire(UUID) in ofApp.cpp

 ## API